-Market wise, economic depressions impact currency.
+Market-wise, economic depressions impact the currency.
 During the great depression, the United States was on a gold standard.
 This means that gold was still a standard of money.
 Each dollar represented gold.

-Richard Nixon changed this in the 1970s with the hope of reducing inflation by separation of the gold standard of money.
+Richard Nixon changed this in the 1970s with the hope of reducing inflation by separating of the gold standard of money.

 Today, gold and silver are still worthy of investment.

 Both gold and silver have been the ultimate haven historically during an economic depression.
 Gold retains its value, growing over time.
 If you look at the length of economic crashes over the past hundred years, you will see that as the market has receded, gold has increased in value at the same time.

 Look at what happened in June 2016 as an example.
 In the wake of Brexit, investors panicked.
 Great Britain voted to leave the European Union, and the evening of that vote, gold prices rose from $1,254.96 at 4 pm to $1,347.12 at midnight.